 Let’s keep in mind something else too about iteration: each iteration has both fixed and variable costs.
 Fixed costs are usually unproductive from the standpoint of delivering some value impactful enough to distract your competitor from their own plans.
-Fixed costs are things like whatever it takes to roll a dev version into production, upgrade the users, run the regression tests , and all that sort of thing.
+Fixed costs are things like whatever it takes to roll a development version into production, upgrade the users, run the regression tests , and all that sort of thing.
 These are things you will do every iteration whether it is long or short.
 The shorter the iteration, the greater the proportion of time taken up by the fixed costs and the less time available for variable costs like actually adding any valuable functionality.

 Considering the fixed versus variable costs is not an excuse for indefinitely long release cycles which fail for all sorts of other reasons.
 But it is a justification for not making cycles so short that you start to cavitate.

 Cavitation is another military-inspired term that has good analogies to business.
-When a submarine’s propellor turns too quickly it cavitates, and in the process produces a lot of noise, gives away your position, and becomes less efficient at propulsion.
-In the worst case, cavitation will even start to tear chunks out of the propellor.
+When a submarine’s propeller turns too quickly it cavitates, and in the process produces a lot of noise, gives away your position, and becomes less efficient at propulsion.
+In the worst case, cavitation will even start to tear chunks out of the propeller.
 We’ve all seen cavitation at work on a development cycle, and it’s not a pretty sight, especially the part about making a lot of noise with dramatically less forward progress!

 Bob Warfield “Jeff Atwood is Not Quite Getting OODA“

 The reality is that startups are not faster than established companies, they succeed by picking markets that are initially less attractive to competitors, often offering business models that would negate a competitor’s strength if copied.
 Deciding where and how to compete are critical to a successful market entry.
 This often requires careful observation and planning.